AlblanzA/AlblanzA/README.md

-# Hello 👋
+# Ciao! 👋

-I’m
-Retail Trader, Astrologer and Jr Full Stack Developer
+I’m Retail Trader, Astrologer and Jr Full Stack Developer

 🧠 Always learning and experimenting with new tech